 - I’d still have littles help me.
 My toddlers loved to put wet clothes in the dryer or fold towels.

 - I’d ask my husband to help me more.
-(I did a lot of things on my own in the old days.
+(I did a lot of things on my own in the old days because I didn’t communicate that I needed help.
 Neither of us realized how much.
 Now we know better.
-FishPapa does a ton of things around the house.)
+FishPapa does a ton of things around the house because he loves us and wants me no to go crazy.)

-Doing the laundry for a household all by yourself is hard, so don’t knock yourself if your particular situation doesn’t seem “easy”.
-Work never really is.
-I guess after where I’ve been, this seems easier.
-And that’s really all anyone can ask for.
+Doing the wash for a household all by yourself is hard, so don’t knock yourself if your particular situation doesn’t seem “easy”.
+It’s not easy!
+It could be a full time job.
+Therefore it’s one that you can get help for!

 Do YOU have a tip for making laundry easier?